saylordotorg/course_sales103/Unit03.md

----
-layout: default
-title: "SALES103: Public Speaking for Sales"
-course_description: "An introduction to the wide range of sales positions that are available in the workforce, with insight into how sales professionals are typically managed in terms of compensation and motivational approaches."
-next: ../Unit04
-previous: ../Unit02
----
 **Unit 3: Sales Presentations** <span id="3"></span>
 *At the heart of every sales position, there is a component of skill.
 Ultimately, successful sales persons must be able to develop a sales